mnove/PERN-authentication-app-sample/README.md

 # About The Project

-A sample MERN (fullstack) app to demonstrate Authentication with JWT tokens, BCrypt, React and others.
+A sample PERN  (fullstack) app to demonstrate Authentication with JWT tokens, BCrypt, React and others.

 This is just a sample I used to learn auth with react and node.
 I am no auth expert so use at your own risk :D